 Central Banks: The Only Game in Town

-Irving Fisher, the father of monetarism, earned Yale's first PhD in economics.
+Irving Fisher, the father of monetarism, earned Yale’s first PhD in economics.
 A mathematician, his academic advisors were a physicist and a sociologist.
-Despite his many contributions to economics, he became discredited after predicting that the stock market would remain at its "high plateau" days before the 1929 Crash.
+Despite his many contributions to economics, he became discredited after predicting that the stock market would remain at its ‘high plateau’ days before the 1929 Crash.
 Eclipsed during his lifetime by John Maynard Keynes, and having lost his personal fortune as well as his reputation, Fisher tried to explain the cause of the Depression in terms of debt deflation.
-Building on Fisher's theory, Ben Bernanke, the former Federal Reserve Chairman, utilized his knowledge of this era to rapidly expand liquidity in order to help avoid a full-on Depression on his watch.
+Building on Fisher’s theory, Ben Bernanke, the former Federal Reserve Chairman, utilised his knowledge of this era to expand liquidity in order to help avoid a full-on Depression on his watch.

 The reality is that central banks cannot create growth; they can only create the necessary but insufficient conditions that will enable economic expansion.
 In an environment of fiscal austerity, even hyper-low interest rates that allow government debt to accumulate nearly cost-free will fail to ignite the economy.
-In his blogpost, The Strong Case Against Independent Central Banks Simon Wren-Lewis, professor of economic policy at Oxford explains why recently central banks have been hamstrung and ineffective, forced to dig deeper and deeper to find new policy tools:
+In his blog post, The Strong Case Against Independent Central Banks Simon Wren-Lewis, professor of economic policy at Oxford explains why recently central banks have been hamstrung and ineffective, forced to dig deeper and deeper for new policy tools: